tshadowknight/DigiPathFinder_standalone/README.md

 # Usage

 * Open the extracted folder and run DigiPathFinder.exe
-* Let the tool look for game files, this may take up to a minute.
-This will only happen the first time or when loading a new mod.
+* Confirm the spoiler warning and choose the initial game mode.
+It will only ask once, you can change the game mode from the options menu.
 * Pick a start and end Digimon and hit Calculate Path
 * Click the button next to a Digimon's name to view its details in the right side panel

-After installing new mods you must reload the game files from the options menu available from the top right of the screen.
+After installing or updating mods you must reload the game files from the options menu available from the top right of the screen.

 # Credits